 Teachers may want to consider national certification by the National Board for Professional Teaching Standards.
 This organization grants certificates in 25 subject areas, including art, literacy, music, social studies and physical education.
 Tests conform to the age level that each exam-taker intends to teach; results are based on written exam scores and live teaching assessment.
 Although certification is voluntary, it may boost a teaching career by granting the designee more opportunities for an increased salary.
 It may also enable teachers to transfer their license to other states.

-The BLS further reports that elementary teachers in the states of Massachusetts, California, New York, Alaska and Connecticut were paid the most that year, earning average yearly salaries of almost $72,000 and higher.
-According to BLS projections, employment of elementary and middle school teachers is expected to grow by 6% between 2014 and 2024, and high school teachers should also see a 6% employment increase during the same time period.
+The BLS further reports that elementary teachers in the states of Massachusetts, California, New York, District of Columbia and Connecticut were paid the most that year, earning average yearly salaries of almost $73,000 and higher.
+According to BLS projections, employment of elementary and middle school teachers is expected to grow by 3% between 2018 and 2028, and high school teachers should asee a 4% employment increase during the same time period.